polifonia-project/ontology-network/README.md

 ### Bell
 [Bell](https://github.com/polifonia-project/bell)

-## Ontology survey
+## Ontology and dataset survey

-A survey (included as part of D2.1) reporting existing ontologies with relations to the PON is avaialble [here](d21-ontologies.pdf)
+A survey (included as part of D2.1) reporting existing ontologies with relations to the PON is avaialble [here](d21-ontologies.pdf), and an analogous one about related datasets is [here](d21-datasets.pdf)